iamFredNi/Concrete-CMS-9.4.3---Stored-XSS-Demo/README.md

 - save changes
 - Reload the page and approve the new version of the page for all visitors

-3. Visit the site and any page portfolio as a normal user , you will get this:
+3. Visit the site and the category services or portfoglio as a normal user , you will get this:
 ![alt text](<Capture d’écran 2025-11-13 à 12.19.02.png>)

 ⚠️ Disclaimer
 This setup is for educational and testing purposes only — demonstrating a stored XSS vulnerability in Concrete CMS 9.4.3.
 Do not test it on real servers usedin production

+## Using AWS

+The folder Deployment is the implementation of the achitecture present in this directory using terraform and ansible for this project